 - Mixing Essential Oils for Magic by Sandra Kynes

 If you loved learning about how to make custom essential oil perfume recipes, then be sure to pin this tutorial to Pinterest for later reference.
-You can also discover more of my beauty and skin care projects and recipes by following me across all your favorite social media platforms.
-You can find Soap Deli News blog on Blog Lovin‘, facebook, twitter and instagram.
-Or sign up to receive an email whenever I share a new post!
+You can also discover more of my essential oil recipes and projects by following me across all your favorite social media platforms.
+You can find Soap Deli News blog on facebook, twitter and instagram.